 This species displays some interesting morphological variation.
 Some authorities discriminate populations east and west of the Cascade crest as Abies grandis var. grandis and Abies grandis var. idahoensis Silba 1990 (syn.: Abies grandis subsp. idahoensis Silba 2008).
 The distinction between the two varieties, although not generally remarked in the American literature, has been known for a long time in Britain from provenance trials (Lines 1979), which showed that trees from coastal origins grow about twice as fast as those from interior origins, the latter being similar to A. concolor in growth rate.
 There are also some foliage and cone differences; var. grandis has very flat shade foliage, whereas var. idahoensis has more assurgent shade foliage (similar to that of A. concolor var. lowiana).
 Also, var. grandis has slightly more slender cones with thinner, less woody scales (M. Frankis e-mail 2009.07.12).
+Curiously, the varieties do not show any significant differences in leaf essential oil composition, a finding borne out by three independent studies (Adams et al. 2015).
 Both of these varieties can also be treated as subspecies; I prefer to use varietal rank as the differences are ecotypical, of the sort that can arise within a few generations and may be post-glacial in origin.
 However the distinction between subspecies and variety is admittedly a subtle one.

 Near its southern range limits, A. grandis introgresses A. concolor var. lowiana; populations of such trees (A.concolor × grandis) are sometimes called "Abies grandicolor."
 Within the zone of introgression individual populations may contain trees displaying characters ranging from very good coastal A. grandis to Sierra Nevada-typical A. concolor var. lowiana.
 Hunt (1993) is of the opinion that specimens in lower, wetter habitats are best assigned to A. grandis; those in higher, drier habitats, to A. concolor.
 My field observations, though, suggest that the higher habitats are the wetter (cooler, more snowy) ones, and the trees there resemble A. grandis, shifting toward A. concolor characteristics at lower elevations and on southerly aspects.